jfhbrook/susitna/README.md

 - Complete Print syntax
   - Print can take multiple arguments
   - Print can also take a channel config
+- Support `end`
+  - In MSX BASIC, `end` closes open files and ends program execution.
+It's distinct from a bare `exit`, insofar as `end` will hand control back to the commander in the context of a `run`.
+  - In MSX BASIC, `stop`
 - REPL history support
   - Support \# and \! in prompt rendering
 - Gotos